dannyfa/Velocity_Flow_Matching/README.md

 --use_static_covariates
 ```

-Lag-history of dynamical flow are controlled by:
+Lag-history inputs for the dynamical flow are controlled by:

 ```bash
 --lag_k <K>